3forge Architecture¶

 Backwards Compatibility¶

-We work to ensure that newer versions of AMI can load dashboards from older versions.
-However, older versions of AMI will very likely not be able to load dashboards built on new versions.
+We work to ensure that newer versions of 3forge can load dashboards from older versions.
+However, older versions of 3forge will very likely not be able to load dashboards built on new versions.

 Bug Fixes¶